mlajtos/moniel/README.md

 ```
 Identifiers let's you refer to nodes that are used more than once:
 ```
-// inefficient definition of matrix-matrix multiplication matrix1:Tensor matrix2:Tensor
+// inefficient declaration of matrix-matrix multiplication matrix1:Tensor matrix2:Tensor
 mm:MatrixMultiplication